wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                     </div>
                                     <div class="param-description">
                                         <p>The alias of the public key corresponding to the private key that is included in the keystore.
-The public key is used for encrypting data in the ESB server, which only the corresponding private key can decrypt.
+The public key is used for encrypting data in the Micro Integrator server, which only the corresponding private key can decrypt.
 The public key is embedded in a digital certificate, and this certificate can be shared over the internet by storing it in a separate trust store file.</p>
                                     </div>
                                 </div>
                             </div><div class="param">